Twilight-Dream-Of-Magic/TDOM-EncryptOrDecryptFile/README.md

 1.At present this procedure, only need to do some landscaping, as well as detailed adjustments to the manual.

-2.Do not need to do much change.
+2.So, do not need to do much change for code.

-3.Of course, if you need to change it.
-Give me a better suggestion, let me write this procedure.
+3.Of course, if you need me to change code it.
+Please give me a better suggestion, let me write this procedure(program).

+4. Sometimes the test version of the project (Preview test version code project), there will be some new test functions and change the code structure.
+If the code (75%) is changed too much, it may not be compatible with the previous version.
+Although they may be problematic code or the code that does not fully implement my ideas, this is a new attempt that I can make every time I upgrade my code.
+This will make me progress in programming techniques.
+I share my the little achievements of programming made me feel satisfied.
+In addition, I very much welcome everyone to help me.
+For those who can give me, financial sponsorship and technical support, I would like to express my strong gratitude and thank you for your attention and support!

-This code repository consists of [Twlilght-Dream-Of-Magic] Twlilght_Yujiang author, compiled and built!
+This code repository consists of [Twilight-Dream-Of-Magic] author, compiled and built!

 IDE: Integrated development environment

-It is best not to use Code Block IDE, to build this project!
+~~It is best not to use Code Block IDE, to build this project!~~

-Although i provided the [* .cbp] file!
-(Code Block Project File)
+~~Although i provided the [* .cbp] file!
+(Code Block Project File)~~

-Best to use Makefile build project!
+The best option is to use Makefile to build this project!

-If you need to view my Makefile help, the command line input [make help].
+If you need to view the script file for my provided.

+(Makefile) command help information, please use the command line to enter `make help` in the same directory of this file.

 This Makefile file

-Applicable to (Microsoft Windows) system (already completed, the code has BUG please Github message)
+Applicable to (Microsoft Windows) system (Already completed, the code has BUG please create from Github issues message)

-Applicable to (Linux) system (still in plan .......)
+Applicable to (Linux) system (Still in plan .......)